menphina/Milvaneth/README.md

 3. Components that do not meet the above criteria, such as packet analyzers and user interface parts, will be open source.

-(\*) Once an open source alternative appears, they will be made public.
+(\*) Once an open source alternative appears, the corresponding component will be made public.

 # About the service